Final Class-Action Settlement Pending in “Kids for Cash” Scandal

 In 2000, Philip Scott Cannon was wrongfully convicted of three counts of murder and sentenced to life in prison.
 On September 2, 2009, the state stipulated to entry of a post-conviction judgment that set aside those convictions due to flawed forensic analysis, evidence mishandling, and other issues.

 Under the OTCA, Cannon had until March 1, 2010 – 180 days from September 2, 2009 - to provide notice of his claim.
-He provided that notice by filing a state court action on February 26,2010, alleging various tort claims against the Oregon Department of Justice, the Oregon State Police, Oregon State University ...
+He provided that notice by filing a state court action on February 26,2010, alleging various tort claims against the Oregon Department of Justice, the Oregon State Police, Oregon State University (which tested evidence for the ...

 Oregon Prisoners Must Attach Evidence to Petitions for Post-Conviction Release